-According to laws and regulations on child labbor in Burkina, those who violate child labor laws may be imprisoned from one month to three years for first-time offenses, and from two months to five years on repeat offenses.
-In deciding whether to pursue prosecution, one should consider the seriousness of the alleged offenses (the most serious offenses should be prioritized), the quality of the evidence available for each offense, and the willingness of witnesses to testify or provide evidence.
+According to laws and regulations on child labor in Nepal, those who violate child labor laws may be imprisoned for up to one year.
+In deciding whether to pursue prosecution one should consider, the seriousness of the alleged offenses (the most serious offenses should be prioritized), the quality of the evidence available for each offense, and the willingness of witnesses to testify or provide evidence.

-The threat of imprisonment may motivate bad actors to come into compliance with the law, and can also work to deter others from behaving similarly.
+The threat of imprisonment may motivate bad actors to come into compliance with the law and can also work to deter others from behaving similarly.
 In order for fines and threats of imprisonment to act as deterrents, inspectors must exercise their powers in a transparent and fair manner with clear guidelines on which types of violations trigger certain penalties.
 Such guidelines can be developed as part of the inspectorate's strategic planning process.
 If a decision to prosecute is made, "the inspectorate should then recommend the charges to be included on the summons, focusing on how to bring the case against the employer in a clear and simple fashion, based on the strength of evidence available."
+13